Skip to content

 Field Type Required Description

-datakitUrl string Yes Datakit access URL address, example: http://10.0.0.1:9529, default port 9529.
-Note: Devices with SDK installed must be able to access this address.
-Note: Choose either datakit or dataway configuration
+datakitUrl string Yes Datakit access URL address, example: http://10.0.0.1:9529, default port 9529, note: the device where SDK is installed must be able to access this address.
+Note: Choose one between datakit and dataway configurations

-datawayUrl string Yes Dataway access URL address, example: http://10.0.0.1:9528, default port 9528.
-Note: Devices with SDK installed must be able to access this address.
-Note: Choose either datakit or dataway configuration
+datawayUrl string Yes Dataway access URL address, example: http://10.0.0.1:9528, default port 9528, note: the device where SDK is installed must be able to access this address.
+Note: Choose one between datakit and dataway configurations

-clientToken string Yes Authentication token, must be used together with datawayUrl
+clientToken string Yes Authentication token, needs to be used together with datawayUrl

 debug boolean No Set whether to allow printing logs, default false

-env string No Environment configuration, default prod, any character, it is recommended to use single words, such as test etc.
+env string No Environment configuration, default prod, any character, suggest using a single word, e.g., test etc.

 envType enum EnvType No Environment configuration, default EnvType.prod.
-Note: Only one of env or envType needs to be configured
+Note: Only one of env and envType needs to be configured

-service string No Set the name of the business or service, affecting the service field data in Logs and RUM.
+service string No Set the name of the associated business or service, affects the service field data in Logs and RUM.
 Default: df_rum_ios, df_rum_android

 autoSync boolean No Whether to enable automatic synchronization.
 Default true

-syncPageSize number No Set the number of entries for synchronization requests.
-Range [5,).
-Note: The larger the number of entries requested, the more computational resources data synchronization will consume
+syncPageSize number No Set the number of entries per synchronization request.
+Range [5,].
+Note: The larger the number of request entries, the more computing resources will be used for data synchronization

 syncSleepTime number No Set the intermittent time for synchronization.
 Range [0,5000], default not set

-enableDataIntegerCompatible boolean No It is recommended to enable when coexistence with web data is needed.
+enableDataIntegerCompatible boolean No It is recommended to enable when coexisting with web data.
 This configuration is used to handle web data type storage compatibility issues.
-Versions 0.3.12 and later default to enabling
+Default enabled in versions 0.3.12 and above

-globalContext object No Add custom tags.
-Refer to the rules here
+globalContext object No Add custom labels.
+Refer to here for adding rules

-compressIntakeRequests boolean No Set whether to compress synchronized data, default off
+compressIntakeRequests boolean No Set whether to compress synchronized data, default disabled

-enableLimitWithDbSize boolean No Enable using db to limit data size, default 100MB, unit Byte, the larger the database, the greater the disk pressure, default not enabled.
+enableLimitWithDbSize boolean No Enable using db size limit, default 100MB, unit Byte, the larger the database, the greater the disk pressure, default not enabled.

-Note: After enabling, Log configuration logCacheLimitCount and RUM configuration rumCacheLimitCount will become invalid.
-SDK versions 0.3.10 and above support this parameter
+Note: After enabling, the Log configuration logCacheLimitCount and RUM configuration rumCacheLimitCount will be invalid.
+Supported by SDK versions 0.3.10 and above

-dbCacheLimit number No DB cache size limit.
-Range [30MB,), default 100MB, unit byte, SDK versions 0.3.10 and above support this parameter
+dbCacheLimit number No DB cache limit size.
+Range [30MB,), default 100MB, unit byte, supported by SDK versions 0.3.10 and above

 dbDiscardStrategy string No Set the data discard rule in the database.

 Discard strategy: FTDBCacheDiscard.discard discards new data (default), FTDBCacheDiscard.discardOldest discards old data.
-SDK versions 0.3.10 and above support this parameter
+Supported by SDK versions 0.3.10 and above

 RUM Configuration